Helmholtz-UFZ/saqc/docs/howtodoc/HowToDoc.rst

 Since doctest checks guard the push to the develop branch, you might wish to chek if your local modification passes all doctests beforehand.

-There for go to the sphinxdoc directory and run:
+There for go to the docs directory and run:

 .. code-block::